Iridium Messaging Transport (IMT) was launched on 21st December 2022, and in Iridium’s own words, it’s:

 The Iridium Certus 100 service is the next-size-up for people looking to send/receive larger volumes of data via satellite.
 There are differences beyond speed and data limitations: Certus 100 provides a full-blown IP-connection and SBD is Message-based; not to mention the larger form-factor and antenna requirements, and cost etc.

 What’s a satellite IP connection anyway?
 Simply put, it’s a full-on (albeit very slow) Internet connection, just like the one you’re using right now.
-Except instead of being a super-fast, fibre-optic, giga-bit connection, it’s a tiny 88 Kbps — yes, there’s our old friend bytes again.
+Except instead of being a super-fast, fibre-optic, giga-bit connection, it’s a measly 88 Kbps — yes, there’s our old friend bytes again.

 (Faster Iridium Certus service classes are available, up to a heady 700 Kbps using Certus 700 — but the entry-level Certus 100 service is best suited for IoT applications).

 And Message-based?
-To save on words, it’s essentially an SMS text message you’d send from your cell phone.
+To save on words, it’s essentially an SMS text message you’d send from your mobile phone.
 You want to send “Hello World” and that’s all you send — there’s no superfluous headers, handshakes or protocol bloat (I’m looking at you, Mr IP Connection).

 Analogy: Message-based communications is like calling up a friend and leaving a message on their answerphone; once they’ve listened to your message; to reply they call you back and leave you an answerphone message.